-Students will follow the AQA GCSE Computer Science specification.
+Students will follow the OCR GCSE Computer Science specification.

-This is a rigorous and challenging qualification that aims to give students a thorough understanding of computational principles.
-Students will have the opportunity to build their own applications (including those for mobile/tablet) and develop a greater awareness of the rapidly changing computing field.
-Content covered is wide spread and includes: Software development, robotics and computer structure.
+This is a rigorous and challenging qualification that aims to give students a thorough understanding of computational thinking and algorithms.
+Students will have the opportunity to build their own programs to help solve problems of given tasks and develop a greater awareness of the rapidly changing computing field.
+Content covered is widespread and includes software development, cyber security, and systems architecture.

 Or even, the knowledge to become the C.E.O of your own company!

-The course consists of two core components, (controlled assessment & an examination.)
+The course consists of two core examined components.